The science behind HB11 Energy’s solution

-HB11’s concept is radically different to all current commercial fusion approaches and will not share any of the major challenges as DT (deuterium and tritium) fusion.
-It is also drastically simpler and therefore will be cheaper and much faster to develop.
+HB11’s concept is radically different to all current commercial fusion approaches and will not share any of the major challenges that have held back DT (deuterium and tritium) fusion.
+As it is also drastically simpler we expect that scientific development will be cheaper and much faster than other fusion approaches.

-From a scientific standpoint, the few experiments that have been performed on HB11 laser fusion have demonstrated landmark results and have placed HB11 as the most likely candidate to realise safe, practical and economically viable energy generation.
+From a scientific standpoint, the few experiments that have been performed on HB11 laser fusion have demonstrated landmark results and have placed HB11’s approach as the most likely candidate to realise safe, practical and economically viable energy generation.
 Three of these landmark results are described below.

 Non-Thermal Fusion of HB11

 The first ‘landmark’ result is that these non-thermal laser-initiated fusion reactions have been demonstrated in several papers by Belyaev (2005) , Labaune , Picciotto and Margarone .
 ‘Plasma block ignition’ was discovered numerically as a phenomenon that is responsible for the reactions by non-thermal means.

 This means that HB11 fusion can be achieved without heating a sample to very high temperatures, the need for which has posed multiple challenges to current fusion approaches with DT or DD (deuterium and deuterium) fusion and will likely deem all of them economically unviable.
 This provides validation that the HB11 reaction is possible and that it can be achieved via non-thermal ignition using CPA (Chirped Pulse Amplification) laser pulses.

 High HB11 reaction gains